djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 TL;DR - it helped to have a certified Mini Display Port to Display Port Cable

+TL;DR - also having a brace on my card with the [Accelero cooler](/2021/04/25/accelero-xtreme-iv-gpu-cooler-on-msi-amd-7970) helped demonstrating that I had loose connection.

 ## AMD Radeon HD 7970

 I've got 2 of these cards which were bought back in April 2013 for Bitcoin mining.